getong/flutter_rust_bridge_tutorial/src/building-without-iota/flutter-only.md

 ---

-## Codelab from Google

-As the creator of Flutter and Dart, Google has some excellent resources to make it easy for beginners to get started with Flutter.
-Here is a codelab that guides developers through the steps, which they can follow in their IDE.
-Simply click on the button _Start codelab_.

-<a href="https://docs.flutter.dev/get-started/codelab" target="_blank">👉 &nbsp; A Codelab to write your first app</a>

 ## Flutter Standard App

+The purpose of this section is to get familiar with Flutter and how to work with it in Visual Studio Code.
+The _Flutter Default App_ is a small app that consists of only one file (main.dart).
+This app can be generated quickly, allowing you to practice how to launch the app on different target platforms using Visual Studio.

 ### Create the _Flutter Standard App_ in your Terminal App